-VIII.11.
 LEVEL MONITORING

-- VIII.11.1.Clear PVC Sch 80 liquid level gauge with 1/2-inch increment labeled shall be provided.
+Clear PVC Sch 80 liquid level gauge with 1/2-inch increment labeled shall be provided.
 Reverse float level gauge shall not be acceptable.
-Liquid level gauge and overflow pipe shall be constructed of non-metalic components and shall be oriented towards the fill station to provide visibility during tank filling.
+Liquid level gauge and overflow pipe shall be constructed of non-metallic components and shall be oriented towards the fill station to provide visibility during tank filling.
 Ball valves shall be installed above and below the level gauge to allow isolation.
 If level gauge is connected to the tank outlet, the ball valve configuration shall allow level gauge isolation, regardless of tank operation.
-At a minimum, a support shall be provided for every 6-feet of tank sidewall height to maintain level gauge alignment. - VIII.11.2.iAdditional level monitoring requirements are listed in Section VIII, Instrumentation and Control Standards. - VIII.12.
+At a minimum, a support shall be provided for every 6-feet of tank sidewall height to maintain level gauge alignment.

+Additional level monitoring requirements are listed in Section VIII, Instrumentation and Control Standards.

 Interior of tanks shall be coated with a medium density polyethylene resin.
 Resin shall be a minimum of four times the antioxidant properties of standard polyethylene and sufficiently bonded to the interior surface.
-Delamination or separation of the resin from the tank interior shall not be acceptable. - VIII.13.Dimensional tank drawings shall be provided with the shop drawing submittal package including: location and orientation of the full drain outlet, inlet, openings, manways, fittings, flexible connections, vents, accessories, restraints, and support. - VIII.14.
+Delamination or separation of the resin from the tank interior shall not be acceptable.

+Dimensional tank drawings shall be provided with the shop drawing submittal package including: location and orientation of the full drain outlet, inlet, openings, manways, fittings, flexible connections, vents, accessories, restraints, and support.

 Chemical tank vents shall be sized to release air during pneumatic filling.
 Vent piping size shall be a minimum of 6-inches.